brotatotes/bht-automation/bht gen 3/James/Chapter 2/James 2 8 bht.md

 ## Debug Info
 ### Generation Details
-- Timestamp: 12-19-2023 00:41:28
+- Timestamp: 12-19-2023 01:10:19
 - Choicest Prompt: "choicest prompt v0.4"
 - BHT Prompt: "bht prompt v0.7"
 - Commentators: "Henry Alford, Jamieson-Fausset-Brown, Albert Barnes, Marvin Vincent, John Calvin, Philip Schaff, Archibald T. Robertson, John Gill, John Wesley"
-- BHT Word Count: 81
+- BHT Word Count: 95
-- BHT Commentary Usage: 38.33%
+- BHT Commentary Usage: 54.39%
-- BHT Quality Score: 2.1856129156249144
+- BHT Quality Score: 2.483957154368909
-- Generate Attempts: 5 / 5
+- Generate Attempts: 2 / 5
-- ChatGPT injected words (60):
+- ChatGPT injected words (57):
-	['all', 'and', 'appearance', 'as', 'by', 'commandment', 'commandments', 'demonstrate', 'devotion', 'diligently', 'divine', 'doing', 'embodies', 'encompasses', 'entire', 'essence', 'for', 'from', 'fulfill', 'god', 'great', 'himself', 'individuals', 'king', 'law', 'let', 'like', 'love', 'loving', 'must', 'neighbors', 'obedience', 'of', 'or', 'other', 'our', 'ourselves', 'partiality', 'prophets', 'refrain', 'regard', 'reigns', 'royal', 'showing', 'so', 'status', 'strive', 'supreme', 'the', 'their', 'this', 'to', 'treat', 'true', 'truly', 'uphold', 'us', 'we', 'which', 'without']
+	['a', 'all', 'and', 'are', 'as', 'break', 'but', 'by', 'commandments', 'doing', 'encompasses', 'equal', 'essence', 'fulfill', 'god', 'great', 'if', 'is', 'it', 'jesus', 'king', 'law', 'love', 'neighbor', 'neighbors', 'not', 'of', 'or', 'ordained', 'other', 'part', 'partiality', 'persons', 'prophets', 'reigns', 'respect', 'royal', 'show', 'showing', 'supreme', 'taught', 'that', 'the', 'them', 'then', 'therefore', 'this', 'to', 'treating', 'truly', 'well', 'who', 'whole', 'will', 'you', 'your', 'yourself']
-- ChatGPT injected words (significant words only) (37):
+- ChatGPT injected words (significant words only) (26):
-	['appearance', 'commandment', 'commandments', 'demonstrate', 'devotion', 'diligently', 'divine', 'embodies', 'encompasses', 'entire', 'essence', 'fulfill', 'god', 'great', 'individuals', 'king', 'law', 'let', 'like', 'love', 'loving', 'neighbors', 'obedience', 'partiality', 'prophets', 'refrain', 'regard', 'reigns', 'royal', 'showing', 'status', 'strive', 'supreme', 'treat', 'true', 'truly', 'uphold']
+	['break', 'commandments', 'encompasses', 'equal', 'essence', 'fulfill', 'god', 'great', 'jesus', 'king', 'law', 'love', 'neighbor', 'neighbors', 'ordained', 'partiality', 'persons', 'prophets', 'reigns', 'respect', 'royal', 'showing', 'supreme', 'taught', 'treating', 'truly']

 ### Logs
-- Attempt 1 BHT: To truly fulfill the royal law, we must not only love our neighbors as ourselves, but we must also refrain from showing partiality or respecting persons based on external factors.
-This law, which reigns supreme like the great King Himself, encompasses all other commandments.
-Treating all individuals as our neighbors, regardless of their status or appearance, is the essence of true obedience and the foundation of the law of love.
-For if we genuinely love our neighbors as ourselves, we will not fall into the trap of showing partiality.
-Therefore, let us diligently strive to fulfill this royal law and do well in the sight of our God.
+- Attempt 1 BHT: If in very deed you fulfill the royal law of love by regarding all persons as your neighbors and treating them with dignity and equality, then you are doing well.
+This royal law, ordained by the great King who is God, reigns supreme and encompasses all other commandments.
+It is the law of love without distinction, and to break a part of it is to break the whole.
+Jesus himself taught that this law of love is the essence of the Law and the prophets.
+Therefore, if you fulfill this royal law, you will not show partiality or respect of persons, but truly love your neighbor as yourself.
-- 🔄 James 2:8 (attempt 1, 108 words, 45.71% quotes quality score: 2.1374761791516335, V2 normalized quality score: 62.41, commentator tiers 1-3: 26.65%, 39.27%, 34.08%)
+- 🔄 James 2:8 (attempt 1, 108 words, 56.92% quotes quality score: 2.4228583095556235, V2 normalized quality score: 71.9, commentator tiers 1-3: 29.98%, 33.71%, 36.31%)
 	- BHT WAS OVER 80 WORDS!
-	- LESS THAN 50.0% OF BHT WAS FROM QUOTES!
-- Attempt 2 BHT: To fulfill the royal law, we must not respect persons, but love our neighbors as ourselves.
-This law, the king of all laws, is the embodiment of true obedience and love.
-It calls us to treat others based on their worth, not outward appearance, and to regard all as our neighbors.
-By upholding this law, we demonstrate our devotion to God and fulfill the essence of the entire Law and the prophets.
-Therefore, let us diligently strive to fulfill this divine commandment and do well in the eyes of our heavenly King.
-- 🔄 James 2:8 (attempt 2, 92 words, 42.11% quotes quality score: 2.0634290529214416, V2 normalized quality score: 59.95, commentator tiers 1-3: 26.71%, 39.04%, 34.25%)
-	- BHT WAS OVER 80 WORDS!
-	- LESS THAN 50.0% OF BHT WAS FROM QUOTES!
-- Attempt 3 BHT: To truly fulfill the royal law of love, we must refrain from showing partiality and treat all individuals as our neighbors.
-By doing so, we uphold the essence of the entire Law and the prophets.
-This law, which reigns supreme like the great King Himself, encompasses all other commandments and embodies true obedience.
-Let us diligently strive to fulfill this divine commandment and demonstrate our devotion to God by loving our neighbors as ourselves, without regard for their status or appearance.
-- 🔄 James 2:8 (attempt 3, 81 words, 38.33% quotes quality score: 2.1856129156249144, V2 normalized quality score: 64.01, commentator tiers 1-3: 28.67%, 37.02%, 34.31%)
-	- BHT WAS OVER 80 WORDS!
-	- LESS THAN 50.0% OF BHT WAS FROM QUOTES!
-- Attempt 4 BHT: To fulfill the royal law of love, we must refrain from showing partiality and instead treat all individuals as our neighbors.
-This law, the king of all laws, encompasses and embodies true obedience.
-By loving our neighbors as ourselves, without regard for their status or appearance, we uphold the essence of the entire Law and the prophets.
-Let us diligently strive to fulfill this divine commandment and demonstrate our devotion to God through our actions and treatment of others.
-- 🔄 James 2:8 (attempt 4, 79 words, 36.36% quotes quality score: 2.150657286949813, V2 normalized quality score: 62.85, commentator tiers 1-3: 27.47%, 38.87%, 33.66%)
-	- LESS THAN 50.0% OF BHT WAS FROM QUOTES!
-- Attempt 5 BHT: To truly fulfill the royal law of love, we must refrain from showing partiality.
-The royal law, the king of all laws, calls us to treat all individuals as our neighbors.
-By doing so, we uphold the essence of the entire Law and the prophets.
-Let us diligently strive to fulfill this divine commandment and demonstrate our devotion to God through our actions and treatment of others, regardless of their status or appearance.
-- 🔄 James 2:8 (attempt 5, 73 words, 38.0% quotes quality score: 2.1370370408116033, V2 normalized quality score: 62.4, commentator tiers 1-3: 30.1%, 35.51%, 34.39%)
-	- LESS THAN 50.0% OF BHT WAS FROM QUOTES!
-- ✅ James 2:8 bht prompt v0.7 (81 words, 38.33% quotes)
+- ✅ James 2:8 bht prompt v0.7 (95 words, 54.39% quotes)
-- quality score: 2.1856129156249144, V2 normalized quality score: 64.01, commentator tiers 1-3: 28.67%, 37.02%, 34.31%)
+- quality score: 2.483957154368909, V2 normalized quality score: 73.93, commentator tiers 1-3: 29.15%, 35.56%, 35.28%)